Funchase61/SSHCOURS/README.md

 ```
 adduser "name-user"
 ```
-it will ask you a new password then some informations about you. that's not mandatory to fill everything u can just press enter until your account is created.
+it will ask you a new password then some informations about you. that's not mandatory to fill everything, you can just press enter until your account is created.